rgommezz/react-native-offline/README.md

 export default store;
 ```

-##### 2.- Wrap your top most React component into `withNetworkConnectivity` and configure it with `withRedux = true`
+##### 2.- Wrap your top most React component into `withNetworkConnectivity` and configure it with `withRedux = true`.
-Make sure your component is a descendant of the react-redux `<Provider>` component, so that withNetworkConnectivity has access to the store.
+The other config parameters, `timeout` and `pingServerUrl` can be provided for the store as well.
+Make sure your component is a descendant of the react-redux `<Provider>` component, so that `withNetworkConnectivity` has access to the store.

 ```js
 // Root.js